Playtyme Is Over

-Playtyme Is Over is the second album by American band Immature, released on August 2, 1994; their first release with MCA.
-It peaked at number 88 on The Billboard 200 chart and at number 26 on the Top R&B/Hip-Hop Albums chart.
-The first single released from the album was "Never Lie" which peaked at number 5 on the Billboard Hot 100 chart, and the second single was "Constantly," which peaked at number 16 on the same chart.
+Playtyme Is Over is the second album by American band Immature, released on August 2, 1994, their first release with MCA.
+It peaked at 88 on The Billboard 200 chart and 26 on the Top R&B/Hip-Hop Albums chart.
+The first single released from the album was "Never Lie," which peaked at number 5 on the Billboard Hot 100 chart, and the second single was "Constantly," which peaked at number 16 on the same chart.
 The third and final single released was "I Don't Mind", which peaked at number 92 on the Hot 100.
-It is also the first album to feature drummer Kelton "LDB" Kessee.
+It is also the first album to feature their former drummer Kelton "LDB" Kessee.

+The album was certified Gold in January 1995, for selling 500,000 copies.